gaehlerm/SoftwareEngineering/README.md

 The DRY principle not only applies to code.
 It also applies to processes such as constructing your project.
 If you have to execute many steps by copy-pasting them from some manual to build your project, something is wrong.
 Instead, you should automate the whole process.
 Write scripts to build and test your project.
 [97-things-every-programmer-should-know chapter 63, chapter 42].
 The build should run through in one step without any warnings or errors.
 Warnings are unnecessary mental burdens.
 Even if ignored.
 Clean them up immediately. // where did I write something similar before? -> chapter automation?

 The other case involves code that has emerged as duplicated over time.
 Frequently, the same piece of logic is required in multiple locations, leading to its repeated implementation due to a lack of knowledge.
 This kind of duplication must be refactored relentlessly.
 It is very difficult to detect this type of duplication as it accumulates over time.
 Who knows about every piece of code in a large program?
 Is it worth the effort to search through the entire codebase for a social security number parser, or would it be more efficient to write a new one from scratch?
 Writing a new one may be faster.
 However, this comes at a cost.
-If the social security number ever changes, it will be nearly impossible to locate all the bits and pieces of code related to them.
-This could potentially become a significant source of bugs.
+If the social security number ever changes, it will be nearly impossible to locate all the bits and pieces of code related to it.
+This could become a significant source of bugs.

 As I mentioned, it is difficult to keep track of this type of redundancies.
 There is no easy way to prevent them.
 The only way I could think of is keeping the parts of the software small and cohesive so that it is always more or less clear where a certain feature has to be implemented.

-One common source of repetition is switch-case or if statements.
+One common source of repetition is if statements.
 They look something like this:

 ```py
 if job == "president":